 However, simply having a signature format for your content doesn’t always mean it’s right for every topic you blog about.

 So, now you’re probably thinking decisions, decisions.

-In this guide, we will share with you seven of the most popular blog post templates expert SEOs use that will work perfectly on your blog.
+In this guide, I will share with you seven of the most popular blog post templates expert SEOs use that will work perfectly on your blog.